 Recorded Zoom sessions allow us to be in the moment, without the worry of trying to commit all that is being covered to memory.
 It is easy to go back to view the session again for clarity.
-There is also value in viewing early Zoom sessions because you’ll see that progress has been made.
+There is also value in viewing early Zoom sessions as you progress with training because you’ll see that progress has been made.

 Planning for the future

 Cell phone are a great tool for trainers!
 I use the Notes application on my phone a lot these days, rather than believing that I will remember whatever when I get to the house and have a chance to write it down.
-It is also so easy to take quick videos of behaviors that are happening in front of you so that you may share them with me, or with Kathy.
+It is also easy to take quick videos of behaviors as they happen; these videos can be shared with me and evaluated in a Zoom training session.

 The bottom line is that LGDs are expensive to purchase and expensive to feed and care for.
 The loss of livestock, including to LGD predation, is emotionally and financially expensive.
 The investment of time an owner makes is expensive.
 LGDs often pay for an owner’s management mistakes with their lives.
 Viewed in this light, a few Zoom sessions look like the bargain of the century to me!
 Not that long ago there were few trustworthy LGD educational opportunities for owners.
 That is changing.
 I am not the only educational opportunity out there, but I am a good one and I am here for you.
 I am happy to answer any questions you may have about this new service provided by Benson Maremmas and to provide references from our Zoom clients.